A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

 The main effort here is to show the pullback of $\Igs^\ast_T$ along a map of strictly totally disconnected spaces $T'\rightarrow T$ is indeed isomorphic to $\Igs^\ast_{T'}$.
 Write $\Igs_T$ for $T\times_{\Bun_G}{\Igs_{K^p}^\circ}$.
 Using perfectoid machinery and almost mathematics, this eventually boils down to a comparison between the global sections of the sheaf $\CO^+/\varpi$ for some pseudo-uniformizer $\varpi$ on $\Igs_T$ with $\CO^+(\Igs_T)/\varpi$.
 We first made a reduction to the case $T=\Spa(C,C^+)$ is a geometric point.
 Then using the comparison between the fibers of the Hodge-Tate period map with Igusa varieties due to \cite{CS19} and \cite{Mafalda}, we are reduced to show the natural map

 is an almost isomorphism.
 Here $\Ig$ is a perfectoid Igusa variety corresponding to some element $b$ in the Kottwitz set.
-This is constructed as the adic generic fiber of a formal deformation to $\Spf\CO_C$ of a perfect scheme $\mathrm{Ig}^b$ over the residue field of $C$.
+This is constructed as the adic generic fiber of the deformation to $\Spf\CO_C$ of a perfect scheme $\mathrm{Ig}^b$ over the residue field of $C$.
 Using the short exact sequence for multiplication by $\varpi$ on the integral structure sheaf, what we need to show becomes the almost vanishing of the $\varpi$-torsion in $H^1(\Ig,\CO^+)$.
 This is almost isomorphic to the Witt vector cohomology of the perfect scheme $\mathrm{Ig}^b$.
-We found surprisingly (although easy to prove) that in the generality of any perfect scheme, we have torsion-vanishing phenomenon in its first Witt vector cohomology:
+We found interestingly that in the generality of any perfect scheme, we have torsion-vanishing in its first Witt vector cohomology:

 \begin{prop}[\Cref{torsionfree}] Let $X$ be a perfect scheme in characteristic $p$.
 Denote by $W(\cdot)$ the $p$-typical Witt vectors.
 Then the Witt vector cohomology $H^1(X,W\CO_X)$ on the Zariski site of $X$ is $p$-torsionfree. \end{prop}